Top Customer Experience Metrics To Track in 2022

 The NPS is a good metric since it’s a single, easy to respond question that takes no time on the customers’ part.
 Getting users to respond to surveys is hard, and NPS makes this easier by just asking for a number.

 How does the NPS relate to CX?

 The logic behind it is quite simple: if a customer is satisfied with your products, your customer service, your interface and the support you provide, they’ll be likely to refer your product to someone else.
-A high number of promoters means that customers are satisfied, a high number of passives means that you’re providing the required services but not going over and beyond, and a high number of detractors means that you have to work on some key issues.
+A high number of promoters means that customers are satisfied, a high number of passives means that you’re providing the required services but not going above and beyond, and a high number of detractors means that you have to work on some key issues.

 How do you calculate the NPS?

 Firstly, you’ll need a good NPS survey tool.

 Try HockeyStack’s free NPS survey tool if you’re looking for an easy-to-integrate tool with ready-to-use survey templates 🙂